 – make the cabin crew aware if you feel unwell

 Please do not hesitate to contact us for further information.

 What happens when I arrive at my destination airport?

 Each airport may have a different process but be aware that you may:

 – encounter enhanced screening/monitoring at entry and exit ports

-– be asked to give proof of recent COVID-19 testing for entry
+– be required to show proof of recent COVID-19 vaccination